Dr. Bernadatte L. Bruster, Dean of Arts & Sciences

 HISTORY AND GENERAL INFORMATION

-The Division of Sciences was created under the supervision of President Haywood L. Strickland when the Division of Arts and Sciences split into it and the Division of Social Sciences and Humanities in 2009.
+The Department of Sciences is a sub-division of the Division of Arts & Sciences.
 Students are encouraged to follow the curriculum guides included in this Catalog and are expected to understand that completing a degree program successfully may take more than four years.

-The goals of the Division of Sciences are to:
+The goals of the Sciences sub-division are to:

 Integrate the offerings of the Division with the overall objectives of the institution in an effort to effect sound intellectual, moral, and physical development of its students; and to promote within them a spirit of service to their community and to the broader society in which they live;